Financial Aid and Coursework

 For PHEAA Grant purposes, ESL courses count as remedial courses.

 Certain programs or courses do not meet the U.S. Department of Education requirements for financial aid eligibility.
-These programs include:
+Some of these programs include:

 - Woodworking (#4361)

-- Non-Credit programs with the exception of Massage Therapy and the Municipal Police Academy Program.
+- Non-Credit programs with the exception of Massage Therapy, Mechatronics, Healthcare Information Technician Specialist and the Police Academy Program.

 - Audited courses or credit by examination.